africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/There is no competitive advantage from consuming what everyone else is consuming.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/there-is-no-competitive-advantage-from-consuming-what-everyone-else-is-consuming/","title":"There is no competitive advantage from consuming what everyone else is consuming","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/there-is-no-competitive-advantage-from-consuming-what-everyone-else-is-consuming/","title":"There is no competitive advantage from consuming what everyone else is consuming"}
 ---